gearsix/sya/README.txt

   TRACKLIST files should be text file that has the URL/v=code of the youtube video to download on the first line and the starting timestamp of each section to split, followed by the title of that section section.

+  Of course, you don't have to put the timestamp first. sya will try and accomocodate whatever syntax is used, just beware that this might cause problems.

   Here is an example:

 	https://www.youtube.com/watch?v=ors0wpcVDcc